Vinsers won gold medals at two international science competitions

-Besides quality scientific reports, Vinsers also impressed the judges with their abilities to design creative, vivid posters and videos and deliver their presentations in English very fluently and proficiently.
-The gold and silver medals were worth their tireless efforts to conduct experiments, carry out research, and collect, analyze data.
+Besides quality scientific reports, Vinsers also impressed the judges with their abilities to design creative, vivid posters and videos and deliver their presentations in English very fluently.
+The gold and silver medals were worth their tireless efforts to conduct experiments, carry out research, collect, and analyze data.

 “I felt very surprised and proud upon learning that we won a gold medal.
 Our hard work for a year has paid off”, shared Nguyen Tu Minh (Grade 10).

 All members of these 3 study groups are Secondary and High school students from Vinschool’s Gifted and Talented Education (GATE) Center.
 Notably, some of them are only in grade 8.

 “I was overwhelmed by the specialized knowledge offered by experts and the strict procedures in the lab when we first came to the GATE Center and embarked on this project.
 Thanks to the experiences we had, our scientific research capacity goes beyond what is normally expected from high school students”, shared Truong Vinh Xuan (Grade 10).

 With particular attention paid to talent search and development, throughout the brainstorming and project implementation processes, GATE Center brought its students opportunities to receive direct guidance from experts who are PhDs in Pharmaceutical Chemistry and Genetic Engineering from the Vietnam Academy of Science and Technology (VAST) and the Hanoi University of Education (HNUE).